zenoss/ZenPacks.zenoss.CloudStack/README.rst

 ===============================================================================

 Please watch the `Monitoring CloudStack`_ video for a quick introduction that covers most of the details below.
+Note that this video was recorded with version 0.7.0 of the ZenPack.
+The discovery and monitoring of system, router and regular VMs has since been added.

 About